Leaked: Apple explored designs for notch and dynamic island design

 The notch first appeared on the iPhone X, a commemorative phone celebrating the 10th anniversary of the product line, in 2017.
 This soon became a meme and then standard equipment on iPhones, but needless to say, Apple wanted to find a better solution.
 The first solution was in the form of an additional notch to make the existing notch more attractive.
 This notch, shown in the image above (left), effectively becomes your control center, but it disappears when not in use.
 Objectively, I’m glad Apple didn’t implement this.
 Because it’s completely horrible.
 This creates a distinctly uncomfortable (even temporary) screen size, which is an ergonomic nightmare for left-handed people.
 Another option was to completely black out a portion of the screen to hide the notch (top right).
 Although this seemed like a much more acceptable feature, it was a setback for Apple’s zero-bezel efforts.
 However, the top of the screen on either side of the notch remains black most of the time, which helps save battery power.

 Finally, Apple has figured out a way to dynamically turn islands into widgets based on apps and processes, providing something more elegant than the concept presented here.
 But that’s the nature of the design process, whether you’re a small startup or a trillion-dollar company.
-You keep trying, thinking, evaluating, failing and back to square one until you find something that works…well This should take 6 hours.
+You keep trying, thinking, evaluating, failing, and going back to square one until you find something that works.
+Well, this should take 6 hours.

 Before Apple announced the iPhone 14 Pro models in 2022, there was speculation that the notch on the iPhone 14 Pro and iPhone 14 Pro Max would be replaced with a double pill and hole cutout.
 In January 2022, eight months before Apple introduced the feature, we showed you an accurate representation of a dynamic island.